netinvent/altaro_exporter/README.md

 ### Troubeshooting

-This program has currently been tested on HornetSecurity v9.0, v9.1 and v9.3.
+This program has currently been tested on HornetSecurity VMBackup v9.0, v9.1,v9.3 and v9.6.

 By default, the exporter will log to current binary directory into a file named `altaro_exporter.log` Of course, you can also run the executable manually.